DiscoverDataScience.org

 Data Scientist

-Data scientists have nearly identical job descriptions to statisticians.
+At first glance, data scientists’ job descriptions may sound highly similar to statisticians.
 They are responsible for interpreting large quantities of complex data into digestible reports for professionals in all industries, especially in business.

 However, the primary difference between data science and statistics is that statistics is a method involved in both disciplines.
 In contrast, data science uses different data interpretation and collecting methods not used by statisticians.